-The Complete Makeup Artist is a 15-day intensive course that will prepare you with the professional skills required to become an in-demand makeup artist.
+The Complete Makeup Artist is an intensive course that will prepare you with the professional skills required to become an in-demand makeup artist.

 Student, Katie Swindells, talks to us about her experience on the course this year and where she hopes her new found skills will take her in the future.